In Michigan, All Are Welcome

 Midland’s Canopy tour at Whiting Forest —the nation’s longest canopy park-- is fully accessible.
 Ramps give way to the country’s longest canopy walk.
 The quarter-mile path soars four stories above the forest floor and offers pond and orchard views.

-Wharton Center for Performing Arts began the planning process for the 100% Sensory-Friendly Performance (SFP) of the Disney’s The Lion King and reached out to the Greater Lansing Convention & Visitors Bureau (GLCVB) to help market outside the local region for all performances of Disney’s The Lion King, but especially for the performance modified to those on the autism spectrum and with other developmental disabilities.
+In Lansing, the Wharton Center for Performing Arts began the planning process for the 100% Sensory-Friendly Performance (SFP) of the Disney’s The Lion King and reached out to the Greater Lansing Convention & Visitors Bureau (GLCVB) to help market outside the local region for all performances of Disney’s The Lion King, but especially for the performance modified to those on the autism spectrum and with other developmental disabilities.

 The GLCVB began assessing the current sensory-friendly programming offered in the local community as a way to encourage those traveling to the Lansing region for the performance to be able to participate in additional activities while they were in the area or to be aware of activities for a future visit.
 The assessment led to a much broader vision for the original marketing initiative and it became a multi-dimensional collaboration that has changed the community and how they welcome all visitors.